2025 ATP Tour

 Jannik Sinner won his second consecutive Australian Open title, defeating Alexander Zverev.
 He then defeated two-time defending champion Carlos Alcaraz at Wimbledon to win his fourth career major title.

 Carlos Alcaraz won his second consecutive French Open title and fifth major overall, saving three championship points and coming back from a two-set deficit against Jannik Sinner in the final.
-He then won his second US Open title and sixth major overall, defeating the defending champion Sinner in the final.
+He then won his second US Open title and sixth major overall, defeating the defending champion, Sinner, in the final.

-The 2025 ATP Tour is the global elite men's professional tennis circuit organized by the Association of Tennis Professionals (ATP) for the 2025 tennis season.
-The 2025 ATP Tour calendar comprises the Grand Slam tournaments, supervised by the International Tennis Federation (ITF), the ATP Finals, the ATP Tour Masters 1000, the ATP 500, the ATP 250, and the United Cup (organized with the WTA).
-Also included in the 2025 calendar are the Davis Cup (organized by the ITF), Next Gen ATP Finals, Hopman Cup and Laver Cup, none of which distribute ranking points.
+The 2025 ATP Tour was the global elite men's professional tennis circuit organized by the Association of Tennis Professionals (ATP) for the 2025 tennis season.
+The 2025 ATP Tour calendar comprised the Grand Slam tournaments, supervised by the International Tennis Federation (ITF); the ATP Finals; the ATP Tour Masters 1000; the ATP 500; the ATP 250; and the United Cup (organized with the WTA).
+Also included in the 2025 calendar were the Davis Cup (organized by the ITF), Next Gen ATP Finals, Hopman Cup and Laver Cup, none of which distribute ranking points.